 Sunstone is a slice-of-life BDSM-centric webcomic about the various relationships of people both inside and outside of the fetish scene.
-It's written and drawn by deviantART author Shiniez (a pen name of the Croatian comics artist Stjepan Sejic of Ravine and Witchblade fame, who is also known to the dA community as Nebezial), and is married to the artist who does the loosely-connected webcomic Blood Stain.Primarily focused on Lisa Williams, a budding writer who kept her submissive desires secret for years, and Allison Carter, an adorkable dominant woman largely isolated from the world around her, the strip follows the pair as their initial online chat leads to their meeting in the real world.
+It's written and drawn by deviantART author Shiniez (a pen name of the Croatian comics artist Stjepan Sejic of Ravine, Witchblade, and Death Vigil fame, who is also known to the dA community as Nebezial), and is married to the artist who does the loosely-connected webcomic Blood Stain.Primarily focused on Lisa Williams, a budding writer who kept her submissive desires secret for years, and Allison Carter, an adorkable dominant woman largely isolated from the world around her, the strip follows the pair as their initial online chat leads to their meeting in the real world.
 Complications ensue as their friendship and play-based relationship quickly develops further than intended, and both women have to come to terms with their mutual attraction while dealing with their personal issues along the way.The author considers the comic a way to communicate the message that BDSM can be performed in a Safe, Sane and Consensual manner and within loving relationships, and the story and strong characterisation features as prominently as the fetish artwork, if not more so on many occasions.
 Major supporting characters include Alan, a world-class Deadpan Snarker who Experimented in College with Ally in various kinds of BDSM play; Anne, a free-spirited tattoo artist who protests a little too much about the alternative lifestyles of her friends; and Tom and Cassie, a happily married couple who are more casual about the scene but still enjoy the BDSM world as a part of who they are.Additionally, the 'random pictures' folder contains pin-ups and strips of uncertain continuity that the author created in the comic's early days, such as Ally's drunken declaration of love to Lisa over one Christmas, though many of them have since been adapted or expanded upon and introduced into the main story.
-Also, as Sunstone is hosted on deviantART, note that you must have a DA account and set the content filter to 'Mature' in order to read it, due to the frequent (if relatively mild) NSFW content.The work is going to go into print as a series of graphic novels in the first quarter of 2014... probably.
+Also, as Sunstone is hosted on deviantART, note that you must have a DA account and set the content filter to 'Mature' in order to read it, due to the frequent (if relatively mild) NSFW content.The work is set to go into print as a series of graphic novels starting in the first quarter of 2015, having been picked up for publication by Top Cow.
+The prints will feature remastered artwork to address a few inconsistencies in the original web versions.As Sunstone's story is drawing closer to its endnote Planned sometime at the end of 2014 though probably later, Sejic has announced that he plans two spin off comics, one to focus on Alan and Anne, the other will focus on Marion, and a third future comic will tie them all up.

 This webcomic contains examples of: